-As mentioned earlier, there are "hardy mums" and "florist mums."
+As mentioned before, there are "hardy mums" and "florist mums."
 Hardy mums put out stolons.
 Florist mums put out few or no stolons and are less likely to over-winter in cold regions.
 Also mentioned above was the classification of chrysanthemums by flower form.
 But adding to the diversity are differences in growth habit between cultivars.
 For instance, the "cushion" type is a popular group; they exhibit a compact growth habit.

 Pinching Chrysanthemum Flowers

 Pinching chrysanthemums yields compact, bushy plants with more blooms.
 "Pinching" means removing the tips of new growth, thereby stimulating the plants to send out side-shoots.
 It is called that because, on non-woody plants, one can generally accomplish the task simply by grasping the stem (at the targeted spot) between thumb and forefinger and severing it with a pinching action.

-Start pinching in the spring when the new growth has reached 4-6 inches in length.
-After that, every 2-3 weeks, pinch the center out of any more growth when it reaches 6 inches.
+Start pinching in the spring when the new growth has reached 4 to 6 inches in length.
+After that, every 2 to 3 weeks, pinch the center out of any more growth when it reaches 6 inches.
 But stop pinching chrysanthemums around the beginning of summer, or else bud formation will not occur soon enough to ensure flowering for fall.